JonahFSD/gamma-mp-release/README.md

 # GAMMA Multiplayer

 Co-op multiplayer for S.T.A.L.K.E.R.
 Anomaly GAMMA.
 Two players in the same Zone — the host runs the game normally, and the client sees the host's world (NPCs, mutants, squads, weather, time) in real time.
+You can see each other as characters in the world, moving, crouching, and running in sync.

 ---